BeSimple/BeSimpleSsoAuthBundle/README.md

 ===============================

-**Warning:**

--   Currently under development, unusable for now.
+-   Only CAS is implemented for now.
--   Only unit tests, missing functional.
--   Currently implemented: CAS only.

-**Summary:**

--   Get started: install & enable bundle & dependencies
--   Trusted SSO: force user to authenticate with a trusted server
--   Open SSO: let user authenticate with any SSO server
+-   Unit & functional tests OK!

 **SSO systems:**